nais/doc/docs/device/install.md

 1. If you have got __`navtunnel`__ installed -> [uninstall navtunnel](#uninstall-navtunnel).
 2. [Install the Kolide agent](#install-kolide-agent).
-3. Write in the terminal: `curl https://device.nais.io/install.sh | bash` \(you might be prompted for your laptop-account's password\).
+3. Write in the terminal: `curl https://device.nais.io/install.sh | bash` \(you might be prompted for your laptop-account's password to unlock `sudo`\).
 4. Turn on your freshly installed `naisdevice` app.
     1. Use &lt;Command&gt; + &lt;Space&gt; to find your `naisdevice.app` and press &lt;Enter&gt;.
     2. Follow the [instructions to connect your _nais_ device](#connect-naisdevice-through-tasksys-tray-icon).